canonical/charm-relation-interfaces/interfaces/s3/v1/README.md

 This interface will be accomplished using the provider library `s3`, although charm developers are free to provide alternative libraries as long as they fulfil the behavioural and schematic requirements described in this document.

+## What's different from `v0`?
+The `v1` of the `s3` interface is different from `v0` of the same interface in the following aspects:
+1) The `v1` shares the `secret-key` and `access-key` by encapsulating it into a Juju secret and sharing the secret URI in a field named `secret-extra` over the relation databag , as compared to `v0` sharing the `secret-key` and `access-key` as plaintext over the relation databag.
+2) Both provider and requirer sides of the `v1` interface also share an extra field `lib-version`, which is of format `{LIBAPI}.{LIBPATCH}`.
+This is supposed to notify the other side of the interface what version of the lib this side is currently on -- which could help the other side implement different behavior based on the version of lib in this side, if necessary.

 ## Direction

 ```mermaid